 Light weight yarns are also known as DK weight or double knitting yarns.
 DK yarns are slightly heavier than fine weight yarns, and are typically used for projects such as sweaters, hats, scarves, and baby clothes.

-Medium weight yarns are also known as worsted weight yarns or aran yarns.
+Medium-weight yarns are also known as worsted weight yarns or aran yarns.
 They’re slightly heavier than lightweight yarns, and are typically used for projects such as afghans, sweaters, and hats.
-I often think of worsted weight yarns “all purpose” yarns, since you can use them for so many different types of projects.
+I often think of worsted weight yarns as “all-purpose” yarns, since you can use them for so many different types of projects.